humm-devadmin/hummdocs/docs/platforms/magento_1.md

 The switch-over should be automatic and you as the merchant should not need to do anything on the launch date to make the switch.

-## Updating from the old Oxipay plugin
+## Upgrade From The Old Oxipay Plugin

 1 - Install the **humm** payment plugin as described earlier in this page.